 This press release may contain statements that are forward looking, as that term is defined by the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are based on management's beliefs, as well as assumptions made by, and information currently available to, management.
 When used in this release, the words "believe," "anticipate," "goal," "seek," "estimate," "expect," "intend," "project," "continue," "future," "will," "would," "can," "may," "plans," and similar expressions and the use of future dates are intended to identify forward-looking statements.
 Although management believes that the expectations reflected in these forward-looking statements are reasonable, it can give no assurance that these expectations will prove to have been correct.
 You are cautioned not to place undue reliance on any forward-looking statements, which speak only as of the date made.
 We assume no responsibility for the accuracy of forward-looking statements or information or for updating forward-looking information or statements.
 These statements are subject to certain risks, uncertainties, and assumptions.
-See "Risk Factors" in EchoStar's Annual Report on Form 10-K for the period ended December 31, 2021 as filed with the Securities and Exchange Commission and in the other documents EchoStar files with the Securities and Exchange Commission from time to time.
+See "Risk Factors" in EchoStar's Annual Report on Form 10-K for the period ended December 31, 2021 as filed with the Securities and Exchange Commission from time to time.

-Contact Information

-EchoStar Investor Relations
+Contact Information EchoStar Investor Relations